opnfv/functest/docs/userguide/runfunctest.rst

 as they are a prerequisite and all the commands explained in this section **must** be performed **inside the container**.

-Note: In Colorado release, the scripts **run_tests.sh** is now replaced with a new Functest CLI.
-One difference, is that tests run through the Functest CLI will always clean-up OpenStack resources.
-See the `Troubleshooting`_ section of this document, where this difference is discussed.

 The Functest CLI offers two commands (functest tier ...) and (functest testcase ... ) for the execution of Test Tiers or Test Cases::